axwaizee7/JavaLab/README.md

 ---

 16. a.
 Define a class Room with method area() and another class Bedroom with extending the feature of Room class, along with a method volume().
 Calculate area volume of a room by performing simple single Inheritance. _(Feb 28)_

+---

+17. a.
+Write a java program to find biggest of two numbers by nesting of methods. _(March 1)_